kakukakujirori/SA-RePaint-NVS/README.md

 python eval_dataset_i2v.py [davis/tanks] --method mine --use_mesh --scratch
 ```

+- `--method` : which inpainting method to use (`mine`, `trajcrafter`, `trajattn`, `nvssolver`, `das`)
+- `--use_mesh` : If set, mesh-based rendering is used.
+If not, NVS-Solver's bilinear splatting is used.
+- `--scratch` : Set when you run the evaluation for the first time.
+If not set, the code assumes that rendering has already completed and the results are stored in a particular folder.

 ### Mannequin Challenge

 TODO: provide `download_extract.py` (The following works only after you run `download_extract.py` and download all the videos).